ethereum/consensus-specs/specs/phase0/p2p-interface.md

 On the other hand, libp2p Kademlia DHT is a fully-fledged DHT protocol/implementations with content routing and storage capabilities, both of which are irrelevant in this context.

-We assume that Eth 1.0 nodes will evolve to support discv5.
+Eth 1.0 nodes will evolve to support discv5.
 By sharing the discovery network between Eth 1.0 and 2.0, we benefit from the additive effect on network size that enhances resilience and resistance against certain attacks, to which smaller networks are more vulnerable.